kevinmiles/Enceladus-API/README.md

 As of present, unit tests have not been created, and may not in the future.

-To run all tests, run `cargo test -- --test-threads=1`.
+To run all tests, run `cargo test`.
-The flag is necessary to ensure correctness in certain responses.
-In the future, it will not be necessary.

 ## Commits